kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Readme.md

 Computer memory is divided into small units called cells, typically each holding a **byte**.
 Although there's no physical orientation, memory cells are often visualized linearly, with the high-order end on the left and the low-order end on the right.
 The high-order bit (most significant bit) is the leftmost bit, and the low-order bit (least significant bit) is the rightmost bit.

 ![Computer Memory](./img/computer_memory_diagram.png)

-While there's no physical left or right orientation, we often visualize memory cells as linear, with the high-order end on the left and the low-order end on the right.
-The high-order bit, or most significant bit, is the leftmost bit, and the low-order bit, or least significant bit, is the rightmost bit.

-## Programming Languages

-Programming languages are formal languages used to communicate instructions to a computer, enabling the execution of specific tasks.
-They can be classified based on various criteria, including their level of abstraction, execution method, design paradigm, and domain-specific applications.

-### Level of Abstraction

-- **Low-level languages**: Low-level languages are close to the hardware and provide direct control over the computer's resources.
-They are difficult to read and write but offer high performance and efficiency.
-(Assembly language, Machine code)

-- **High-level languages**: High-level languages are designed to be easy to read and write, making them more accessible to programmers.
-They can be further categorized into:

-    - **Procedural Languages**: Focus on procedures or functions that perform specific tasks.
-Examples: C, Pascal, Fortran.

-    - **Object-Oriented Languages**: Organize code into objects that interact with each other.
-Examples: Java, C++, Python.

-    - **Functional Languages**: Treat computation as the evaluation of mathematical functions and avoid changing state or mutable data.
-Examples: Haskell, Lisp.

-    - **Scripting Languages**: Designed for automating tasks and often used for web development, system administration, and data analysis.
-Examples: JavaScript, Python, Ruby.

-- **Domain-Specific Languages (DSLs)**: Domain-specific languages are designed for specific domains or tasks, such as:

-    - `SQL` for database queries.
-    - `HTML` for web development.
-    - `MATLAB` for scientific computing.
-    - `VHDL` for hardware description.

-### Execution Method
-- **Compiled Languages**: Compiled languages are translated into machine code before execution, providing faster runtime performance.
-Examples include:
-    - C, C++, Rust, Go.

-- **Interpreted Languages**: Interpreted languages are translated into machine code during execution, allowing for more flexibility and easier debugging.
-Examples include:
-    - Python, Ruby, JavaScript.

-- Some languages use a combination of both techniques, providing a balance between performance and flexibility.
-Examples include:

-    - Java (compiled to bytecode, then interpreted or JIT-compiled at runtime)
-    - C# (compiled to intermediate language, then JIT-compiled)

-In fact we cannot say a language is purely compiled or interpreted.
-For example, Java is compiled to bytecode and then interpreted or Just-In-Time compiled at runtime.
-Python is compiled to bytecode and then interpreted by the Python Virtual Machine (PVM).

-### Language Syntax and Semantics

-**Syntax**: The set of rules that define the structure of valid code.
-Syntax errors occur when the code violates these rules.

-**Semantics**: The meaning of the code, defining how it behaves.
-Semantic errors occur when the code does not behave as expected.

-### Programming Paradigms

-Programming languages are based on different paradigms, each with its own set of concepts and principles:

-**Imperative Paradigm**: Focuses on how to perform tasks using statements that change a program's state.
-Examples: C, Java.

-**Declarative Paradigm**: Focuses on what the program should accomplish without specifying how.
-Examples: SQL, HTML.

-**Functional Paradigm**: Treats computation as the evaluation of mathematical functions and avoids mutable state.
-Examples: Haskell, Lisp.

-**Object-Oriented Paradigm**: Organizes code into objects that encapsulate data and behavior.
-Examples: Java, C++, Python.

 Other Core CS Concepts are covered in the following sections: